What makes Eco Explorers programs so unique?

 Who we are

-Our unique and highly popular bush programs have been developed by our team of early childhood educators, primary school teachers, forest school leaders, play workers, yoga teachers, artists, conservationists and environmental experts.
+Our unique and widely sought out bush programs are thoughtfully designed by a passionate team of professionals — including early childhood educators, primary school teachers, forest school leaders, play workers, yoga teachers, artists, conservationists, and environmental experts.
 You can read more about our team here.
-We are constantly learning and striving to improve our services and keep up to date with the latest research and training on child development, learning and play.

 Our Logo